juditacs/wordcount/README.md

 * a faster C# (mono) version added by @szelpe
 * Golang took over Python and is now 2nd place - congrats @siklosid
 * Haskell version by @larion
+* further test are run only on the Hungarian Wikipedia, the other tables are deprecated

 | Rank | Experiment | CPU seconds | User time | Maximum memory | Contributor
 | :---: | :---: | :---: | :---: | :---: | :--: |